-Mr. Denis Kessler as Chairman and Chief Executive Officer or SCOR SE and as Chairman of the boards of directors of SCOR Global P&C SE, SCOR Global Life SE and SCOR Switzerland AG.
+Mr. Denis Kessler as Chairman and Chief Executive Officer of SCOR SE and as Member of the Board of Directors of BNP Paribas and Mrs. Fields Wicker Miurin as Member of the Board of Directors of SCOR SE and BNP Paribas.